Borovi4ok/Web-Elements-Interaction/README.md

 ## Usage Guide
 Once you've followed the installation instructions and successfully set up the project on your local machine, you're ready to run the tests and explore the project.
 Here's a guide to help you get started:

-Running the Tests:
+#### Running the Tests:

 The test suites can be executed using the Pytest command.
 Open a terminal/command prompt, navigate to the project directory, and run the following command:

-bash
-Copy code
-pytest
+***pytest***

 You can run specific test suites by specifying the path to the suite, as in the following example:

-bash
-Copy code
-pytest test_package/classic_tests/test_suite_001.py
+***pytest test_package/classic_tests/test_suite_001.py***

-Replace "test_suite_001.py" with the name of the test suite you want to run.
+_Replace "test_suite_001.py" with the name of the test suite you want to run._

-Key-Driven Testing:
+#### Key-Driven Testing:

-This project uses key (or mark)-driven testing.
-Each test function within a test suite is marked with a pytest mark.
-This allows for tests to be easily grouped and executed together.
+This project includes an example of key (or mark)-driven testing using pytest marks.
+Each test function within a test suite is marked with a pytest mark, allowing for tests to be easily grouped and executed together.
+This feature is showcased for illustrative purposes and to demonstrate the capability to implement such a testing strategy.

+However, given the organization of the project, where all test functions inside a test suite (file) share an identical mark, running tests by marks or by specifying the file name in the command prompt will yield the same result.
+Therefore, while the pytest marks in this project technically do not provide additional functionality, they serve as a good example of how to utilize key-driven testing.

 To run all tests marked with a specific key, use the '-m' option with pytest.

 For example, to run all tests marked as 'nested_frames', use:

-bash
-Copy code
-pytest -m nested_frames
+***pytest -m nested_frames***

-Generating HTML Reports:
+Similarly, to run all tests within a specific file by indicating the file name.

+For example:

+***pytest test_TS_015_nested_frames.py***

+_Both commands will have the same result if the mark matches all tests within the indicated file._

+ #### Generation of HTML reports:

 The project also supports generation of detailed HTML reports for each test suite execution.

 To create a report, use the following command:

-bash
-Copy code
-py.test test_package/classic_tests/test_suite_001.py --html=report.html --self-contained-html -v
+***py.test test_package/classic_tests/test_suite_001.py --html=report.html --self-contained-html -v***
-Replace "test_suite_001.py" with the name of the test suite for which you want to generate a report, and "report.html" with your desired name for the report file.
+Replace "test_suite_001.py" with the name of the test suite for which to generate a report, and "report.html" with a desired name for the report file.
 The -v flag is for verbosity, providing detailed output in the terminal.

-Analyzing the Results:
+#### Analyzing the Results:

-The results of each test suite execution are stored in the 'report_logs' directory.
-You'll find detailed logs for each test suite, including information about passed and failed tests, and any errors or exceptions that occurred.
-Additionally, you can open the HTML report in your web browser for a more interactive and comprehensive view of the test results.
+The results of each test suite execution are automatically recorded in the "logfile.log" file, located in either the 'tests\page_objects_model_tests' or 'tests\classic_tests' directories, depending on the tests run.
+This log file, created upon the first run, serves as a consolidated repository of subsequent logs unless it is renamed or relocated.
+It offers detailed information about each test suite, including info on passed and failed tests, as well as any errors or exceptions encountered.
+For a more interactive and comprehensive view of test results, an HTML report can be generated and viewed in your preferred web browser.

-Modifying Test Data:
+#### Modifying Test Data:

 You can change the test data by modifying the 'test_data.py' or 'excel_data.py' files in the 'data' package, or the 'test_data_excel.xlsx' Excel spreadsheet.
 Please ensure that the data format is maintained to avoid errors.

-Exploring the Code:
+#### Exploring the Code:

 The project is structured to facilitate easy understanding and modification:

-The 'test' package contains the test suites.
++ The 'test' package contains the test suites.
 You can explore these to understand how the tests are structured and how different web elements are interacted with.
-The 'page_objects' package contains files with page objects for the tests following the Page Object Model approach.
++ The 'page_objects' package contains files with page objects for the tests following the Page Object Model approach.
 These page objects abstract the way the tests interact with the web pages.
-The 'data' package contains test data files, showcasing different approaches to handling test data.
++ The 'data' package contains test data files, showcasing different approaches to handling test data.
-The 'utility' package contains utility scripts ('assert_functions.py' and 'reusable_functions.py'), which are used across the project to avoid code duplication and improve readability and maintainability.
++ The 'utility' package contains utility scripts ('assert_functions.py' and 'reusable_functions.py'), which are used across the project to avoid code duplication and improve readability and maintainability.
-Feel free to explore the code, run the tests, modify the test data, and even improve the test suites.
-If you encounter any issues or have any questions, please open a new issue in the GitHub repository.
-Enjoy testing!